adityakamath/adityakamath.github.io/_posts/2022-06-19-microros-examples.md

 <figure class="aligncenter">
 	<img src="https://adityakamath.github.io/assets/img/microros_macropad_rp2040.jpg"/>
 	<figcaption>Adafruit Macropad with a RP2040 chip.
 It has a handy display, a rotary encoder and enough keys to be able to drive a mecanum wheeled robot.
 Each key also has an addressable RGB LED.
+Here I also have a 3D printed stand for the Macropad provided by Adafruit, it is a really cool one-piece print, without any supports needed.
 	</figcaption>
 </figure>